At Sportlogiq we’ve built the biggest and best team of AI and Machine Learning researchers in the world of sport.

-And while this piece focuses specifically on soccer, we’ve proven this tech with hockey and football too, and we’ll do a deeper dive into those at another time.
+And while this piece focuses specifically on football (soccer), we’ve proven this tech with hockey and football too, and we’ll do a deeper dive into those at another time.

-In basic terms, soccer data can be split into three distinct areas - these are event data (what happens on the ball such as passes, tackles and shots), tracking data (the positional coordinates of all players on and off the ball) and physical data (speeds, distances covered).
+In basic terms, football (soccer) data can be split into three distinct areas - these are event data (what happens on the ball such as passes, tackles and shots), tracking data (the positional coordinates of all players on and off the ball) and physical data (speeds, distances covered).

 Event data has become somewhat ubiquitous.
 Teams across the world have access to event data from a variety of sources and over the last few years this has become commonplace in professional clubs around the world.

 Tracking and physical data are a bit trickier.
 These require camera installs, wearables or a mixture of the two.

 So there are two problems inherent in the data world at the moment - you have disparate data sets that, when combined, give you exponentially more value.
 And you also have a struggle to get two of the main data sets because the method of collection is so inherently unscalable.